 - SE-ED Publisher: The publishing unit is responsible for publishing books, magazines and other education resources to help Thai people improve their potentials.
 The unit has been active since 1974. - Book Distribution Business: As a distributor SE-ED has distributed good books from both in-house publications and other publishers' to SE-ED Book Center and other bookstores across the country.
 The distribution unit began its operation since 1998. - SE-ED Book Center: The Company's bookstore business has been in operation since 1991 with the determination to expand branches across the country, giving convenient access to knowledge and good books for Thai people.
 Books sold in SE-ED Book Center are of mixed varieties and exclude any books that contain inappropriate contents, encourage violence, violate laws or contradict to the moral value of Thai society. - SE-ED Learning Center: The Company started organizing education camps (Computer and Nature Camps) in 1987 as a sample to interest other operators to begin providing more education camps.
 Later in 2002, SE-ED revived the project and transformed it to "SE-ED Kiddy Camp" available in every school break.
 To support the expansion of this business line, in September 2008 the Company opened "SE-ED Learning Center" on the 600 square meters space at Chamchuri Square building, the property of Chulalongkorn University.
 The Center's mission is to provide supplementary courses and activities for young children to improve their potentials and boost their development.
 Moreover, the Center has provided training courses and workshops in developing professional skills and personal performance for general public.
-The Center is planned to expand its services to more parts of the country in the future.
+Later in 2013, SE-ED Learning Center expanded into being the learning center for Math and English (FAN Math and ACTive English programs) operated under the franchise model, with the determination to increase academic achievement of Thai children and youth.